 Stimulating the Vagus Nerve for Fertility

-As activation of the vagus nerve brings clam and helps us manage stress it’s no surprise that stimulating the vagus nerve is beneficial for fertility .
+As activation of the vagus nerve brings calm and helps us manage stress it’s no surprise that stimulating the vagus nerve is beneficial for fertility .

 Ready to get your vagus nerve going?
 Try some of these activities that are proven to modulate the vagus nerve